(INCLUDING MANAGEMENT DISCUSSION AND ANALYSIS)

 At consolidated level your Company reported a revenue of Rs 8136Crore (previous year Rs 5249 Crore) and EBITDA of Rs 1203 Crore with EBITDA margin at14.8% (previous year Rs 628 Crore with EBITDA margin at 12.0%).

 DIRECTORS' RESPONSIBILITY STATEMENT

 The audited financial statements of your Company for the year underreview ("financial statements") are in conformity with the requirements of theCompanies Act 2013 read with the rules made thereunder ("Act") and the IndianAccounting Standards.
-The financial statements fairly reflect the form and substance oftransactions carried out during the year under review and reasonably presentyour Company's financial condition and results of operations.
+The financial statements reflect the form and substance oftransactions carried out during the year under review and present your Company's financialcondition and results of operations fairly and reasonably.